-I am a Lecturer in Public Sector Management within the School of Business, UNSW Canberra, as part of the Public Service Research Group.
-I hold an Australian Research Council DECRA Fellowship which is examining the growth of private sector investment in biodiversity and natural capital.
-I am also affiliated with the University of Queensland's Centre for Policy Futures.
+I am a Senior Lecturer in Public Sector Management within the School of Business, UNSW Canberra, as part of the Public Service Research Group.
+I recently completed an Australian Research Council DECRA Fellowship (2020-2023) which examined the growth of private sector investment in biodiversity and natural capital.

 Recent media and comment